For the most part, publishing agreements vary from writer to writer, and

 until the advance has been recovered via mechanical royalties, performance royalties, etc.

-and publisher’s share of income.
-In this situation, most times an advance
+the copyright and publisher’s share of income.
+In this situation, most times an advance in also given

 An example of a co-publishing agreement’s copyright language: